Nyamori2024/e-commerce-catalog/README.md

 http://localhost:5173

 ### Deployment
-The application is deployed on [Vercel/Replit].
+The application is deployed on [Vercel].
-You can access it here: Deployed App URL.
+You can access it here: https://e-commerce-catalog-eight.vercel.app/.

 ## Running the App Locally
 To run the app locally: